learnyouahaskell/learnyouahaskell.github.io/markdown/source_md/input-and-output.md

 Just add an entry in the dispatch association list and implement the corresponding function and you're laughing!
 As an exercise, you can try implementing a `bump` function that will take a file and a task number and return an I/O action that bumps that task to the top of the to-do list.

-You could make this program fail a bit more gracefully in case of bad input (for example, if someone runs `todo UP YOURS HAHAHAHA`) by making an I/O action that just reports there has been an error (say, `errorExit :: IO ()`) and then check for possible erronous input and if there is erronous input, perform the error reporting I/O action.
+You could make this program fail a bit more gracefully in case of bad input (for example, if someone runs `todo UP YOURS HAHAHAHA`) by making an I/O action that just reports there has been an error (say, `errorExit :: IO ()`) and then check for possible erroneous input and if there is erroneous input, perform the error reporting I/O action.
 Another way is to use exceptions, which we will meet soon.

 ## Randomness {#randomness}